trentlarson/Schedule-Forecast/README.txt

 - Create the TEAM and TEAM_HOURS tables; see Team*.hbm.xml
 - Put DB settings in hibernate.cfg.xml
 - Build the war with: mvn package
+-- Choose your tool:
-- Copy the target/forecast.war file into the war directory, eg. tomcat/webapps
+-- For standalone: Copy the target/forecast.war file into the war directory, eg. tomcat/webapps/ -- For Jira: copy the war/src/main/webapp/gantt.jsp file into someplace under atlassian-jira/

 Helpful hints for Eclipse:
 - Run this inside the forecast directory: mvn eclipse:eclipse